j91321/ansible-role-auditbeat/README.md

           enabled: false

 The `auditbeat_service.install_rules` can be changed to false if you don't want to use the rules included.

+Variable `auditbeat_service.download` affects only Windows installations.
+If you don't want the clients to download the Windows zip package from the web, you can set it to `false` and place the Windows zip in `files/` folder.
+Please preserve the naming of the zip file e.g. `files/auditbeat-7.6.2-windows-x86.zip`.

 Specifies the output configuration to Elasticsearch without Security enabled.